donejs/donejs/docs/guides/guide.md

 ### Navigate between pages

 > Routing works a bit differently than other libraries.
 In other libraries, you might declare routes and map those to controller-like actions.
-DoneJS application [routes](https://canjs.com/doc/can-route.html) map URL strings (like /user/1) to properties on our application’s view-model.
-In other words, our routes will just be a representation of the application state.
-To learn more about routing visit [can-route’s documentation](https://canjs.com/doc/can-route.html).
+DoneJS application [routes](https://canjs.com/doc/can-route.html) map URL strings (like /user/1) to an observable object.
+To learn more about routing visit [the routing guide](https://canjs.com/doc/guides/routing.html).

 First, let’s update `src/home.component` with the original content from the homepage and a link to the chat messages page: